Seaway Family Dental - Cornwall

 Call 613-704-3905

-The Signs And Symptoms Of Tooth Sensitivity
+The Signs and Symptoms of Tooth Sensitivity

-• Drinking or eating acidic foods and beverages– especially before bed.
+• Consuming acidic foods and beverages, especially before bed

-• Brushing aggressively or using a hard toothbrush.
+• Brushing too aggressively or using a hard toothbrush

-• Attempting to use professional dental tools at home.
+• Attempting to use professional dental tools at home

-• Health issues (like bulimia or acid reflux) which expose teeth to stomach acid.
+• Health issues like bulimia or acid reflux that expose teeth to stomach acid

-• Untreated gum disease and gum recession.
+• Untreated gum disease and gum recession

-• Using tobacco products, cannabis products or vaping.
+• Using tobacco products, cannabis, or vaping

-• Grinding or clenching your teeth.
+• Teeth grinding or clenching

-• Overuse of some teeth whitening products.
+• Overuse of teeth whitening products

 What Can You Do About Sensitive Teeth?